idaholab/moose/framework/doc/content/source/materials/ReporterOffsetFunctionMaterial.md

 !syntax description /Materials/ReporterOffsetFunctionMaterial

 This can be used to create a material that is the sum of a function that is shifted by a set of points.
-This can be useful for creating a field containing multiple sources, see Figure??.
+This can be useful for creating a field containing multiple sources, as shown below.

+!media large_media/framework/materials/offset_func.png
+       id=offset
+       caption=Field with multiple offsets

 ## Example Input File Syntax